sympy/sympy/doc/src/modules/solvers/solveset.rst

     True

  * ``ComplexPlane``

-   Represents the Set of all Complex Numbers
+   Represents the set of all complex numbers.

  * ``ConditionSet``

-   Represents the Set of elements which satisfies a given condition
+   Represents the set of elements, which satisfies a given condition.

 Also, the predefined set classes such as:

  * ``Naturals`` `\mathbb{N}`

-   Represents the natural numbers (or counting numbers) which are all positive integers starting from 1
+   Represents the natural numbers (or counting numbers), which are all positive integers starting from 1.

  * ``Naturals0`` `\mathbb{W}`

-   Represents the whole numbers which are all the non-negative integers, inclusive of zero
+   Represents the whole numbers, which are all the non-negative integers, inclusive of 0.

  * ``Integers`` `\mathbb{Z}`

    Represents all integers: positive, negative and zero.
-This set is also available as the Singleton, ``S.Integers``.

  * ``Reals`` `\mathbb{R}`

-   Represents the Set of all Real numbers.
+   Represents the set of all real numbers.

  * ``Complexes`` `\mathbb{C}`

-   Represents the Set of all Complex numbers.
+   Represents the set of all complex numbers.

+ * ``EmptySet`` `\mathbb{phi}`

+   Represents the empty set.

+ The above six sets are available as the Singleton, like say ``S.Integers``.

-It is capable of most of the set operations in Mathematics:
+It is capable of most of the set operations in mathematics:

  * ``Union``
  * ``Intersection``